javag97/design/content/posts/2018-09-10/index.md

 From three usability tests, we could see that our first two tasks of our interface were easy to follow.
 Yet, our third task was confusing to participants.

 When our participants looked for an item on a list, we expected them to understand pagination.
-Instead, their natural response was to [scroll and not sort] (https://uxmyths.com/post/654047943/myth-people-dont-scroll).
+Instead, their natural response was to [scroll and not sort](https://uxmyths.com/post/654047943/myth-people-dont-scroll).

 ![Usability Results](./images/usability-changes.jpg)